 Collaborating with the Medical Educator Development Scholarship (MEDS), OFA and MEDS distributed a faculty needs assessment to establish a benchmark analysis of common competencies within academic medicine, evaluating current levels of expertise and desire to master.
 The assessment provided several topics within predetermined competencies related to the faculty lifecycle and asked faculty members to identify their current level of expertise and desire to master these topics.
-These core competencies include: Scholarship; Teaching and Learning; Professionalism; Leadership; Well-Being; Diversity, Equity, and Inclusion; Community Engagement
+These core competencies include: Scholarship; Teaching and Learning; Professionalism; Leadership; Well-Being; Diversity, Equity, and Inclusion; Community Engagement; Anti-Racism.

 A growing body of work nationwide stresses the importance of medical education and educational research.
 To that end, OFA created the Developmental Educational Scholarship Portfolio to help faculty plan and reflect on their achievements in medical education.
 This initiative builds upon the work of the Medical School’s Education Scholarship Task Force Report, chaired in 2016 by University of Minnesota Professor of Medicine L. James Nixon MD, MHPE.
 The portfolio allows faculty to plan and present educational scholarship as part of their scholarly work, helping them capture their educational activities in one place.